-The east wind has washed the early dusting of snow off the trees and a few hours ago there was soft winter sunshine, but it has failed to warm the air.
+The east wind had washed an early dusting of snow off the trees and there had even been soft winter sunshine a few hours ago, but it had failed to warm the air.

 It is spotting rain now, but more than anything I’m struck by an odd sharpness to the air – not cold sharp, though it is cold, bitterly cold, but it’s not that – it’s more of an electric tension felt on the scalp as if something is waiting to happen.
 I remember yesterday, how the pines glowed lime green against a yellowing sky; today they are blue, blue-green and fernlike, a child’s painting on deep mauve brushstrokes.

 I listen.
 I’m all ears.
 If there is sound, I can’t hear it: no birds, none of the usual kids’ voices.
 I am reminded of a stage where the curtains have gone up and no actors have appeared, and I’m sure she feels it too.
 I tug my glove off and hold her hand tight.
 I am so glad I have hands so I can hold hers and for some time I’m simply glad for everything in my life that has led me to Leah.
 Countless ‘what-ifs’, incalculable coincidences have tripped me along blindly until I’ve arrived.
 I am in love – in love!
 Could it be she doesn’t know?
 Could it be that she’s in some doubt – doesn’t understand that she’s the pivot upon which my fragile universe depends?
 She might not… she may not know that unless she’s with me till I die – I’ll die?
 Well, how would she?